RyanMarten/fastText/docs/supervised-tutorial.md

         as UTF-8.
 You might want to consult standard preprocessing scripts such as tokenizer.perl mentioned here: http://www.statmt.org/wmt07/baseline.html

-        The input file must must contain at least one label per line.
+        The input file must contain at least one label per line.
 For an example consult the example datasets which are part of the fastText repository such as the dataset pulled by classification-example.sh.